manifold-systems/manifold/docs/manifold-templates.md

   </body>
 </html>
 ```
 The above code will result in the following HTML.
-Note that the import statements
+Note that the import statement
-was necessary to be able to use `java.util.HashSet`.
+is useful to reference `HashSet` later in the template.
 ```html
 <html>
   <head><title>Import Example</title></head>